gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 ## Sending Your First Newsletter

 Before we talk about the details, remember that every newsletter must include an unsubscribe link.
 This is not only the law in many places, it is also common sense.
 You would much rather have people unsubscribe than hit the spam button, right?
+Optionally, you can also include a pause subscription link.
+That might save you a few people churning from your list.

 Another thing: your first newsletter will not be perfect.
 And that is not a problem.
 The real goal here is to build a habit.
 Consistency is king.